Watering in the summer: How much is too much?

 When leaves are falling prematurely, or buds are not blooming at all, it's a sure sign you are over watering the plant.

 The heat of summer can be a death sentence for your plants, but over watering can as well.
-The best thing you can do is keep the soil moist as much as possible, and keep an eye out for the symptoms listed above.
+The best thing you can do is keep the soil moist by watering when the top 1 inch (tip of your finger) feels dry to the touch and to be aware of the symptoms listed above.

 If you aren't sure whether you're over watering or not, give us a call.
 We're always happy to help our customers as they work to keep their plants healthy for years to come.
 We can be reached by phone at (850) 270-0511 or toll free at (855) 817-5268.
 We're also available by email at firstname.lastname@example.org.